 Laser Hair Removal

 Laser hair removal isn't for everyone.
-Lasers work best on dark hair, light skin because the laser targets melanin which is found in dark hair.
+Lasers work best on people with dark hair and light skin because the laser targets melanin which is found in dark hair.
 There are some lasers that now successfully remove blonde hairs, but from what I've read, they've not yet perfected them.

 I've found lasers aren't as painful as waxing, but are more painful than depilatory creams or tweezing.
 I am going through laser hair removal on my legs right now and it's working great.
 A pulsed light from the laser can feel like a rubber band snapping your skin.
-I recommend taking a couple Advil an hour before.
+I recommend taking a couple of Advil an hour before your treatment.